brittonlaroche/realm-tensorflow/README.md

 ![realm](./img/realmLogo250.png)
 Our second step is to create a Realm application.
 MongoDB Realm has a number of very cool features.
 We will be focused on the Realm browser SDK that allows you to connect to MongoDB Atlas through the web browser.
 Additionally we will be creating a Realm function that loads data from a CSV file into MongoDB Atlas.
 This is imporatnt because once the data is in MongoDB, you can search and filter for specific fields and criteria that make feeding your machine learning model much easier and far more precise.
 MongoDB's flexible data model allows you to load data from any CSV file directly into the database with out any need to model the data first.
 This project showcases how easy it is to do machine learning with MongoDB.

+Open the Atlas console and select the __"Realm"__ tab in the upper middle.
+This brings up a dialog to create your first realm application.
+Select __"Web"__ as the primary application we are building for, and __"No I'm starting from scratch"__ when asked if you are currently using the Realm database.